nsu/nsu.github.io/source/_posts/2013-06-30-high-availability-postgres-on-aws.markdown

 ## Planning It

-So our requirements are something like this
+So our requirements are something like this (and in this order)

 1. Support location data
 2. Support Django